Read-The-Question/rtq-review/src/pages/md/questionsonlyragpapers/the-london-independent-girls-schools-consortium--11-plus--maths--2016--group-2_pr_prpcc.md

 $\boxed{1} \quad \boxed{2} \quad \boxed{3}$

-In the questions that follow, *choosing from Cameron’s cards*, write numbers on the blank cards to make:
+In the questions that follow, *choosing from Cameron's cards*, write numbers on the blank cards to make:

 </div>
 <div class='questioncodeblock'>